suman-maharjan/News-Classification/README.md

 ## License

-This project is licensed under the MIT License
+Licensed under the MIT License.
+Check the [LICENSE](./LICENSE) file for details.